mantidproject/mantid/docs/source/algorithms/SplineInterpolation-v1.rst

 Setting the DerivOrder property to zero will force the algorithm to calculate no derivatives.

+Workspace characteristics (except its size and the description of the vertical axis) can be copied from the WorkspaceToMatch (default) or the WorkspaceToInterpolate.

 Please note that the OutputWorkspace will have constant zero error values.

 For Histogram Workspaces